-Holy Family University retains full regional accreditation as an institution of higher learning offering baccalaureate and master's degrees from the Middle States Association of Colleges and Schools.
+Holy Family University retains full regional accreditation as an institution of higher learning offering baccalaureate master's, and doctoral degrees from the Middle States Association of Colleges and Schools.

 Approval from the Department of Education for the Commonwealth of Pennsylvania has been established from the inception of the baccalaureate program in the 1970s.